 When reporting a suspected breach of planning please supply as much information as possible about the current and previous situation, including:

 You can report a breach of planning by contacting the Planning Enforcement team or in urgent cases concerning work to a listed building or cutting down of a protected tree contact the Planning Enforcement team by telephone: 01642 526386 or 01642 526449.
 You can also use the Planning Enforcement Complaint Form.

 You can also ask your Ward Councillor or Parish Council to take up your complaint.

-You may find the leaflets below useful:
+You may also find the following links to GOV.UK useful:

 Under the Data Protection Act, the name and address of the person making the complaint, or any other contact details, will not be disclosed.

 The only exception to this is when we are taking formal action and you have been asked to collect evidence to support your complaint.
 In these cases you may be asked to give that evidence at a hearing, but before then you will be asked if you are prepared to do that.
 Most complaints are dealt with without the need for formal action, so in most cases confidentiality can be maintained.